rahul-gj/rahul-gj.github.io/python/win_setup/README.md

 Python is very easy to learn.

 [Introduction to Python on UDACITY](https://www.udacity.com/course/introduction-to-python--ud1110) is good place to start.
 After finishing, you should take wonderful course [Introduction to Computer Science and Programming Using Python by MITx](https://www.edx.org/course/introduction-to-computer-science-and-programming-7).

+Your suggestions are welcome at any time.
+Please contact me at pr.rahulpatel at gmail.com